-Variations from Control and Operation Standards No. Variation Rationale Standard (0.13) Extraction shall occur within 30 metres but no closer than 15 metres from the Upper's Lane road allowance and the unopened road allowance between Lots 120 and 136.
-Upper's Lane and the unopened 1 In addition, as part of construction of any access shown on the Site Plan and the existing watercourse realignment, extraction may occur: - Within the 15 metre setback from the Upper's Lane road allowance and the unopened road allowance between Lots 120 and 136-for access purposes, - Within the 15 metre setback from the north and south boundaries of the site for riparian corridor construction and - Within the 30 metre setback from Thorold Townline Road for riparian corridor construction road allowance are isolated since no road allowance exists for either to the west of Thorold Townline Road or east of Beechwood Road.
-Setbacks will be disturbed in order to facilitate construction associated with the site access points and watercourse realignment.
-(1) 9 and 10

-Variations from Control and Operation Standards No. Variation Rationale Standard (0.13) 2 Overburden may be removed from the extraction setback area to permit: - Extraction within 30 metres but no closer than 15 metres from Upper's Lane road allowance and the unopened road allowance between Lots 120 and 136 Overburden and aggregate may be removed from the excavation setback areas to permit the construction of any access or to implement the existing watercourse realignment as follows: - Within the 15 metre setback from the Upper's Lane road allowance between Lots 120 and 136 for access purposes, - Within the 15 metre setback from the north and south boundaries of the site for riparian corridor construction and - Within the 30 metre setback from Thorold Townline Road for riparian corridor construction Upper's Lane and the unopened road allowance are isolated since no road allowance exists for either to the west of Thorold Townline Road or east of Beechwood Road.
-Setbacks will be disturbed in order to facilitate construction associated with the site access points and watercourse realignment.
-(1) 11 3 Topsoil and overburden may be moved between this Licence and Licence Numbers 11175 & 4437. to provide for effective rehabilitation of these licences.
-This will provide for effective rehabilitation of these licences.
+Variations from Control and Operation Standards No. Variation Standard (0.13) Extraction shall occur within 30 metres but no closer than 15 metres from the Upper's Lane road allowance and the unopened road allowance between Lots 120 and 136.
+1 In addition, as part of construction of any access shown on the Site Plan and the existing watercourse realignment, extraction may occur: - Within the 15 metre setback from the Upper's Lane road allowance and the unopened road (1) 9 and - Within the 15 n allowance between Lots 120 and 136 for access purposes, - Within the 15 metre setback from the north and south boundaries of the site for riparian corridor construction and - Within the 30 metre setback from Thorold Townline Road for riparian corridor construction.
+Overburden may be removed from the extraction setback area to permit: - Extraction within 30 metres but no closer than 15 metres from Upper's Lane road allowance and the unopened road allowance between Lots 120 and 136 2 Overburden and aggregate may be removed from the excavation setback areas to permit the construction of any access or to implement the existing watercourse realignment as follows: - Within the 15 metre setback from the Upper's Lane road allowance and the unopened road allowance between Lots 120 and 136 for access purposes, - Within the 15 metre setback from the north and south boundaries of the site for riparian corridor construction and (1) 11 - Within the 30 metre setback from Thorold Townline Road for riparian corridor construction.
+3 Topsoil and overburden may be moved between this Licence and Licence Numbers 11175 & 4437 to provide for effective rehabilitation of these licences.
 (1) 18 4 A portion of the quarry face shall remain vertical.
 See Rehabilitation Plan, drawing 5 of 6.
+(1) 19

-Vertical faces above and below the lake level will create a more diverse habitat and visually appealing rehabilitated landform.
-(1) 19 5 The licence boundary for the North Extraction Area shall not be fenced on or west of the Trans Canada Pipeline easement.
+The licence boundary for the North Extraction Area shall not be fenced on or west of the Trans

+Canada Pipeline easement.
 Fencing shall be erected on the eastern extent of the easement.
-This will allow Trans Canada to have unobstructed access to the easement for maintenance purposes.
-(3)(a)